Your money-making expert. Financial journalist, TV and radio personality.

 Designer clothing is a favourite for many.
-Classic pieces from brands like Yves Saint Laurent, Chanel, Vivienne Westwood and more actually grow in value the longer you own them.
-The key is to think simple and classy, don’t pay out for crazy neon colours and huge shoulder pads that are unlikely to come back into fashion later on.
+Classic pieces from brands like Yves Saint Laurent, Chanel or Vivienne Westwood actually grow in value the longer you own them.
+The key is to think simple and classy.
+Splashing out on crazy neon colours and huge shoulder pads is a little risky.

 Offset mortgages bundle up your current account, savings account and your mortgage into one product.
 This means that any credit in your current or savings accounts is ‘offset’ against your mortgage.

-If you don’t have a huge amount of savings, but you still don’t want any of your cash in the bank you can opt for a prepaid credit card.
+If you don’t have a huge amount of savings, but you still don’t want any of your cash in the bank, you can opt for a prepaid credit card.